NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 Compilation
 ^^^^^^^^^^^

-If you installed Unbound by compiling it yourself, we need to create an XML file for :command:`launchd`.
-Luckily we've created one for you:
+If you installed Unbound by compiling it yourself, we need to create an XML file for :command:`launchctl`.
+Conveniently we've created one for you:

 .. zet XML in unbound/contrib (contributed code)